sollymay/dracula-beeper/README.md

 # dracula-beeper
-A Dracula themed option for Beeper
+A Dracula theme for Beeper